 Top 10 Underrated Pete Townshend Songs

-Pete Townshend is inching toward his seventh decade on planet Earth, which guarantees he will be old when he dies.
-The co-founder of the Who will first and foremost be known for his work with that band, while his solo career has been marked by a very non-linear journey — one marked by a search for some kind of spiritual redemption and fulfillment.
+Pete Townshend has guaranteed that he will, in fact, be old when he dies.
+He'll always be known first and foremost as co-founder of the Who.
+Still, he's had an intriguing solo career that became a very non-linear journey, as he searched for some kind of spiritual redemption and fulfillment.
 Those themes clearly made their way into the Who’s music too, though some found a fuller expression in his solo work.
 That's why we've collected a mix of songs penned for both the Who and Townshend’s own albums to complete this list of Top 10 Underrated Pete Townshend songs.

 By 1982, Townshend’s chemically fueled downward spiral found him searching for redemption in this meditation on the sea's acceptance of both the good and the bad without condition.
 Some critics panned Townshend for such self-indulgent lyrics.
 However, it’s a richly poetic song, with a powerful metaphor that reveals the state of Townshend’s soul at the time.